What Are Mortgages: How Mortgages Work Explained in Simple Terms

 A higher credit score often leads to a lower interest rate because lenders see you as less risky.

-Creditors look at the loan-to-value ratio as well.
+Lenders look at the loan-to-value ratio as well.
 This measures how much of the property’s value your mortgage covers.
 Lower ratios usually result in better interest rates because there is less risk for the lender if they need to repossess the property.

 Understanding these components can help you navigate through options more effectively.